vadramson/DSA/AWS_Cheatsheet.md

 **VPC** (Virtual Private Cloud): This is a virtual cloud or space within a region where we can create and lunch resources.
 We have more control over the security as opposed to the general cloud security.
 We can restrict some IP and stuff

+ACL (Access Control List): Workd on a subnet level and by defualt accept all inbound and Outbound traffric unless explicitly revoked.

+Security Groups are applied on EC2 instances